Tara Allen

 Biography

 Tara Allen (she/her) joined Accessibility Resources for Students in August 2024.
-She holds a BM in instrumental music education from the Crane School of Music (2021), and an MA in psychology of music from the University of Sheffield (2022).
+She holds a BM in Instrumental Music Education from the Crane School of Music (2021), and an MA in Psychology of Music from the University of Sheffield (2022).
 Her master’s thesis, “The Bees Are Too Loud!: ADHD’ers Sound Preferences as an Aid Daily Task Completion" focused on how ADHD’ers used sound and/or music to help cope with completion of mundane tasks, and the combined social hardships.

 Allen identifies as a queer, neurodivergent, and disabled musician.
 She has been advocating for neurodivergent and disabled musicians since 2020 through a variety of platforms.
 She has a podcast, Breaking the Third Wall in Music, that invites disabled and/or neurodivergent musicians to discuss disability topics in the music scene.
-Allen has also spoken on podcasts such as The Brave New Sound and Marching Arts Education.
+Allen has also spoken on podcasts such as The Brave New Sound(Opens in a new window) and Marching Arts Education(Opens in a new window).
 Currently, she is founding an organization, Disabled Musicians Association, that aims to help create and promote community plus access for all disabled folks across the music scene.
-Lastly, she is a bass clarinetist and active performer in a variety of ensembles from contemporary, classical, and popular music.
+Lastly, she is a bass clarinetist and active performer in a variety of contemporary, classical, and popular music ensembles.